SEO for beginners may seem somewhat scary but even the PROs had to start somewhere at some time.

 3. Create great content – then optimize it!

+This is one of the most important things to learn.
 Write the kind of content you’d like to read – interesting, funny, useful, engaging; then optimize that content for search engines.

-Don’t start by picking your keywords and massaging content to match; start by writing about what you know and care about – and what your customer needs to know or will find fascinating, useful, relevant to their search query.
+Don’t start by picking your keywords and massaging content to match; start by writing about what you know and care about – and what your customer needs to know or will find fascinating, useful, and relevant to their search query.
 Once you’re done, you’ll more than likely find that your keywords are already a natural, organic part of your content.

-That said, there’s no point ignoring keywords and optimization of your content altogether.
+That said, there’s no point ignoring keywords and the optimization of your content altogether.
 After all, what good is great content if nobody is reading it?
-The goal is to pick keywords that your users might be using in their quest to find your engaging, useful, relevant content.
+The goal is to pick keywords that your users might be using in their quest to find engaging, useful, relevant content.
 But the key still remains compelling, helpful content.

-And remember: content covers everything from each page of written content on your site; to blog posts; to videos; podcasts; infographics; images; information snippets; FAQs, and other easy to digest content forms.
 Top tip: If you can’t create that content yourself, get somebody else to do it for you.

 Finally, once your content is in place, don’t forget to optimize it using things like: